OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 ## Adding a contract

-Let's create a very simple contract as an example to be added to our project.
+Let's create a very simple contract as an example to be added to the project.
 Name it `MyContract.sol`, and put it in the `contracts/` folder with the following Solidity code: